-4."My SBs" view
+4. "My SBs" view

 The Scheduling Block or SB view lists in a table the project code, the SB name, the SB unique identifier (UID) mentioned in the data delivery e-mail to the PI, the status of the SB and the EP, i.e. the progress of the observations (see Sec.
 3.1 for more details).
 To facilitate users searching, the SB table can be sorted by project code, SB name, UID and status, and is also supported by the Search functionality.
+SBs can be sorted also by additional quantities/properties, such as band, array, first execution and last execution by clicking on the "Sort by..." button.
 By selecting "All SBs", SBs from non-active projects will also be listed, when available.
 The status of the SB is indicated by one of the icons used to show the status of the project (see Sec.
 3).
 In addition to them the status of the SB can be indicated by: